bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ### channel_id
 > * `1` can be passed in for the `channel_id` for generating tokens for use on the storefront itself.
-> * To get a `channel_id` for a remote site, first create a channel for the site.
-For more information on doing so, see [Create Channel](https://developer.bigcommerce.com/api-reference/cart-checkout/channels-listings-api/channels/createchannel) in the API Reference.
+> * To create a channel for a remote site, see [Create Channel](https://developer.bigcommerce.com/api-reference/cart-checkout/channels-listings-api/channels/createchannel) in the API Reference.

 </div>
 </div>